Updated: Feb 13

-In my role as a coach and trainer (a very creative one, I would add…) for people interested in mind-body balance, self improvement, wellbeing, healing and transformation, I hear very often questions like: “My friends say I’m not spiritual enough and this is the reason why I was injured/I got sick.
+In my role as a teacher and "guide" (a very creative one, I would add…) for women struggling with life transitions and interested in spirituality, self-improvement, healing, self-actualization, and personal transformation, I hear very often questions like: “My friends say I’m not spiritual enough and this is the reason why I was injured/I got sick.

 Should I become more spiritual to heal?”

 Or: “Should I attend workshops like reiki, crystals, chakras, etc. in order to develop my spiritual self?”